khou/Hackathon-Projects/README.md

 Bugs:
-The Collision of the Bullets only allows you to kill enemies with headshots.
+The Collision of the Bullets only allows you to kill enemies with headshots. <br>
-The Canvas overlaps on the bottom and the player can go off the top.
+The Canvas overlaps on the bottom and the player can go off the top. <br>
 Score Board will not show up.

 Things we want to add:

-Collision With Player and Enememy will end the game.
+<br>Collision With Player and Enememy will end the game.
-Music.
+<br>Music.